-I/We would like to reserve a meeting sp pace at the Phelps Community Memorial Library.
+I/We would like to reserve a meeting space at the Phelps Library.

 Name of Group

 Address

+Authorized Group Representative

 Phone Number

-Time of your meeting
+Date of your meeting Time of your meeting

 Purpose of your meeting

 Estimated attendance

-Room requested: Community Meeting Room STEAM Lab
+Room requested: Community Meeting g Room STEAM Lab

 Equipment Requested:

-Smart TV with HDMI/USB cable s Wireless mouse
+Smart TV with HDMI/USB cables Wireless mouse

 Drawing tablet Internet Access

 Laptop Training on equipment

-read and agrees to comply with the Phelp and procedures governing the use of t assumes all and exclusive responsibility for any injury to persons, damage to lib Library or personal property that may re named organization, hereby indicates that he/she has os Community Memorial Library Board of Trustees policy the library community meeting room.
-The undersigned for the preservation of order and the sole responsibility rary facilities or Library or personal property, or loss of result from this use.
-The Phelps Community Memorial materials, equipment, or personal belongings left in the
+and agrees to comply with the Phelps Library luse of the library community meeting room.
+To for the preservation of order and the sole restacilities or Library or personal property, or lo ned organization, hereby indicates that he/she has read Board of Trustees policy and procedures governing the The undersigned assumes all and exclusive responsibility sponsibility for any injury to persons, damage to library ass of Library or personal property that may result from esponsible for any materials, equipment, or personal

 Date of Application

-Signature of Authorized Group Represe entative
+Signature of Authorized Group Representative

 Date of Approval

 Signature of Library Director

-Phelps Community Memorial Library EXHIBITS POLICY
+Phelps Library EXHIBITS POLICY